DMARC Status of Top 100 Canadian Companies – Revisited

-- Preventing the delivery of malicious messages impersonating your domain;
+- Preventing the delivery of malicious messages impersonating your domains;

-- Deterring threat actors from attempting to spoof these protected domains in the future;
+- Deterring threat actors from attempting to spoof protected domains;

 - Improving the security of email recipients; and

-- Protecting the reputation of organizations whose brands are the target of spoofing.
+- Protecting the reputation of organizations whose domains are the target of spoofing.

-With a team of email security experts and a mission of making email and the internet more trustworthy through domain security, dmarcian is here to help assess an organization’s domain catalog and implement and manage DMARC for the long haul.
-Get in touch with us or give our DMARC Management Platform a complimentary test run.
-Our onboarding and support team will help you along the way.
+With a team of email security experts and a mission of making email and the internet more trustworthy, dmarcian is here to help assess an organization’s domain catalog and manage DMARC for the long haul.
+Our Canadian headquarters and data center in Toronto allows us to continue to help Canada-based organizations deploy DMARC and comply with the country’s data sovereignty regulations.